tinygo-org/tinygo/README.md

 efficient, and flexible code.

-My original reasoning was: if [Python](https://micropython.org/) can run on microcontrollers, then certainly [Go](https://golang.org/) should be able to and run on even lower level micros.
+My original reasoning was: if [Python](https://micropython.org/) can run on microcontrollers, then certainly [Go](https://golang.org/) should be able to run on even lower level micros.

 Example program (blinky):